Alumni

 Manisha returned to HHIVE in November 2021 for an alumni career panel.
 You can view the event on YouTube.

-PhD Student in Communication, Rhetoric, and Digital Media (CRDM) at NCSU
+PhD in Communication, Rhetoric, and Digital Media (CRDM) from NCSU (2023)

-Alumnus of English MA concentration in Literature, Medicine, and Culture (2018)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2018)

-Alumna of English MA concentration in Literature, Medicine, and Culture (2018)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2018)

 Kaylyn moved to the Triangle from South Africa, completing her undergraduate career at UNC with Biology and English majors.
 While at UNC, she focused heavily on the medical humanities, with her study culminating in a lengthy honors thesis on breast cancer narratives at different points in time and through various genres.
 She used her thesis to examine why women afflicted by breast cancer seem to possess an unusual drive to write about their experiences, as well as their perceptions of the unique threats on femininity that breast cancer imposes with an emphasis on the effects of different timepoints and genres on the illness experience and its narrative, respectively.